Shades of Black

 Our database currently catalogs 17 primary variations of Black, but the spectrum allows for infinite gradations between these defined points.

-What is the exact hex code for Black?
+What is the primary hex code for Black?

 The standardized hex code for Black is #000000.
 This code ensures accurate reproduction across all digital platforms.